thuyhung8789/Project2_TikiAPI/README.md

 - Support write success and failed log to ignore if rerun

 **Input data**:
-the lists ID keep in folder with 3 csv files.
+the lists ID keep in folder with 3 csv files with total 600 IDs:

-/code/source_csv
+Locate in: /code/source_csv

 **Output data**: